Android is a family of products encompassing many makes of smartphones and tablets.

 Android can be viewed as a competitor to Apple.
 Unlike the iPhone or iPad which are only made by Apple, many different manufacturers produce devices running the Android operating system, like Samsung, Sony, Lenovo, Motorola and LG.
 They all use touch screen technology to control the device.

-Most Android devices have built in accessibility through speech feedback and screen magnification.
+Most Android devices have built in accessibility through screen readers that give speech feedback and screen magnification.

-Products range in size from compact screens of around five inches to larger ones at 12 inches.
+Products range in size from compact screens of around five inches to larger ones at seven inches.
 Phones and tablets can run many applications (apps) to add functionality.

 The magnification and speech options on an Android device give the user access to a huge range of functions on the phone.
 For example, you can make calls, send texts, email, access web sites and lots more.
 In addition, you can download a range of thousands of apps to enhance your smart device's capabilities.
 Different apps make it easy to play radio and TV, access music, find out about transport, read documents using the built in camera, identify products and locations, identify bank notes and colours, keep in touch with friends and family, read books, manage your bank accounts and so much more.